 Cuba is HOT!
 This is true all year round, but especially during the wet season.
 High humidity levels magnify the heat, so prepare wisely if you travel during this time.

 Rarely colder than 75 degrees Fahrenheit, daytime temperatures average in the 80s and 90s, which translates into felt-temperatures of 103°F or higher.
-Heat is worst around midday, so plan some indoor activities between 11 am and 3 pm.
+Heat is worst around midday, so plan indoor activities between 11 am and 3 pm.

 Cubans refer to this time of day as when “dogs don’t come after their master.”
 And when you do venture outside, bring lots of water and sunscreen!